-Pickles are packed with flavor and make a great accent to sandwiches, tacos, salads.
+Pickles are packed with flavor and make a great accent to sandwiches, tacos, and salads.
 Acidity is an oft-overlooked element in cooking, but it's as important as salt in really making a dish stand out.

 - *Dill pickles* are great for snacking or sticking in sandwiches.

-- *Olives, capers, and pepperoncini* get chopped together and made into an olive salad that brings flavor to any vegan sandwich, pizza, or pasta dish, like this Broccoli Rabe Muffaletta
+- *Olives, capers, and pepperoncini* get chopped together and made into an olive salad that brings flavor to any vegan sandwich, pizza, or pasta dish, like this Broccoli Rabe Muffaletta.

 - *Pickled jalapeños* get stirred into my beans with more frequency than decency.